Lavett Ballard’s African American and Female Narratives

-Since 2020, the gallery has an online exhibition on its website: Women Heal Through Rite and Ritual.
+Since 2020, the gallery has had an online exhibition on its website: Women Heal Through Rite and Ritual.
 The exhibition is collaborative, there are works by Lavett Ballard but also Tawny Chatmont, Oletha DeVane, Shanequa Gay, Elsa Muñoz, Delita Martin, and René Stout.
 The exhibition unites the group of artists around the theme of women’s spirituality and its role in the process of healing.

 [The artists] look to non-Western traditions for inspiration in exploring a woman’s role as nurturer of family and community; and as traditional healer, conjure woman, and clairvoyant who dwells in both the physical and spiritual realms.

-Through several mediums, the artists summon their cultural and spiritual roots to depict the central role of women in the communities that are not driven by technology.
+Through several mediums, the artists summon their cultural and spiritual roots to depict the central role of women in communities that are not driven by technology.
 From birth to rites of passage, they are thus the link between the physical and spiritual worlds.

 In this exhibition, Lavett Ballard presents collages on wood fences depicting women of African descent.
 The women in the works of art connect with their roots through the marks painted on their faces, their gestures, and the sense of community that the scenes embody.
 Moreover, the explosive colors and the presence of nature through flowers emphasize the spirituality that pervades these powerful works of art.